KxSystems/protobufkdb/docs/reference.md

 Signalled errors contain errors and warnings which occurred in parsing the file.

-!!! warning "The filename may not include a path."
+:warning: **The filename may not include a path.**

 Define directory search locations beforehand with `.protobufkdb.addProtoImportPath`.

 ```q
 // successful function invocation